The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): AtLAST antenna structure

 \subsection{Environmental effects}

 The Atacama Desert is not immune to poor weather or strong seismic events such as earthquakes and volcanic activity.
 While lightning protection and wind limits ($>25~\rm m\,s^{-1}$), which necessitate stowing, have already been considered, the team is now working on the detailed modeling of the acceleration during earthquakes.
-As noted in \cite{alma_memo_413}, \cite{alma_memo_418}, and numerous other ALMA reports, the strength of seismic events is greatly diminished in the Llano de Chajnantor region compared to that at observatories like ESO's Paranal Observatory, which is closer to the Chilean coast and Chilean fault line.
-Preliminary results from this work will be reported in Reichert et al.\ 2024 (in prep), while the modeling will continue into the future as the design approaches full subsystem engineering.
+As is noted in \cite{alma_memo_413}, \cite{alma_memo_418}, and numerous other ALMA reports, the strength of seismic events is greatly diminished in the Llano de Chajnantor region compared to that at observatories like ESO's Paranal Observatory and the future ELT, which are closer to the Chilean coast and Chilean fault line.
+This work is ongoing and will continue into the next phase of the AtLAST project as the design approaches full subsystem engineering.
 In addition, the team plans to perform detailed hydrodynamic simulations to more robustly model the impact of high winds speed and turbulence.